Maggie O'Rourke '14 was awarded a 2014 summer internship in the Education Department at the Seattle Art Museum.

 Andrew Griebeler '09, a Ph.D candidate at the University of California, Berkeley, won first prize in the 2012 student essay competition of the International Center of Medieval Art (New York, NY) for his paper: "Picturing Time and Eternity in Sixth-Century Ravenna."

 Emily Bolton '12 is pursuing an M.A. in Library and Information Science at the University of Washington.

 Kelsey Eldridge '12 is pursuing an M.A. degree in Art History at the University of Washington in Seattle.
 Check out her blogs on Hagia Sophia and on Why Study Art History, along with other topics.

 Samantha Howarth '10 is pursuing an M.A. degree in Art History at American University.

-Rebekah McKay '10 is pursuing an M.A. degree in Archaeology at the University of Exeter.
+Rebekah McKay '10 earned an M.A. degree in Archaeology at the University of Exeter.

 Zoe Fromer ‘10 earned a Master of Arts in Teaching at Lewis and Clark College, Portland, OR.